zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 ## Maturity Levels

-Radius Resource Types and Recipes are categorized into three maturity levels:
+Radius Resource Types and Recipes are categorized into the three maturity levels detailed below.
+Contributions of Resource Types and Recipes may begin at the `Alpha` or `Beta` stage and progress through to the `Stable` phase.

 _Stage 1 : Alpha_